Peacesimon/LITA-CAPSTONE-PROJECT-2/README.md

 ### Key Findings
-* The West region had the highest number of customers, but also the highest churn rate.
+- The North region had the highest cancellation count.
-* Monthly subscriptions had a much higher churn rate compared to annual subscriptions.
+-  The most subscribed subscription type is basic
-* Customers with longer subscription durations tended to generate more revenue.
+-  Customers with longer subscription durations tended to generate more revenue.

 ## Recommendations
 Based on the insights gathered, some key recommendations include:

-1. Investigate ways to reduce churn in the West region and for monthly subscriptions, such as offering incentives for longer commitments.
+1. Investigate ways to reduce cancellation count in the North region region and for subscriptions duration, such as offering incentives for longer commitments.
 2. Explore opportunities to convert more customers to annual subscriptions, as these appear to be more profitable.
 3. Consider targeted marketing or retention efforts for customers approaching the end of their subscription term.
-4. Further analyze the factors driving higher-value customers to inform acquisition and upselling strategies.